 · Irregular Migration · Immigration, Border Management and Security · Human Trafficking and Migrant Smuggling · Human Rights of Migrants · Asylum and Refugees · Migration and Climate Change · Labour Migration · Migration and Development · Migration and Health · Migration Policy and Research · Mixed Migration or Mixed Movements

-Member States: Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkey and Turkmenistan.
+Member States: Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkey and Turkmenistan.

-Iran is an observer state in the Almaty Process.
+Iran and Pakistan are observer states in the Almaty Process.

 Other countries participated in the Ministerial Conferences in 2011 and in 2013 are China, France, Japan, Ireland, Palestine, Russian Federation, Switzerland, Ukraine, United Kingdom and Unites States of America